-In assessing our commitments for 2021/22 we anticipate that there will be a shortfall in income to meet certain activities.
-We believe that Covid-19 will continue to affect our ability to provide essential activities and it will be some time before the country and SNAAP have returned to normality.
+In assessing our commitments for 2022/23 we anticipate that there will be a shortfall in income to meet certain activities.
+We continue to believe that Covid-19 will affect our ability to provide some activities and it will be some time before the country and SNAAP have returned to normality.
 It is important that we recognise that this virus may stay in a variety of forms and we must be in a position to manage it accordingly; it will remain a key element in our planning for future years.
-The Trustees are of the opinion that the shortfall arising on specific activities will be met from General (Unrestricted) Reserves.